scrapinghub/web-poet/docs/intro/from-ground-up.rst

 1. Figure out which inputs a Page Object needs, likely using andi_ library.
 2. Create all the necessary inputs.
-For example, creating :class:`~.ResponseData` instance may involve making an HTTP request.
+For example, creating :class:`~.ResponseData` instance may involve making an HTTP request;
+   creating ``CrawlState`` (from the previous examples) may involve getting some data from the shared storage, or from an in-memory data structure.
 3. Create a Page Object instance, passing it the inputs it needs.
 4. Depending on a task, either return a newly created Page Object instance to the user, or call some predefined method